b-45/comprehending-data-visualizations/README.md

 ### Bar Chart
 Bar charts displays rectangular bars that are proportional to the data they represent.
 Below are a few instances you may want to utilize a bar chart.

-1. **Ranking** - Ranking data can be useful to examine the position of data in an ordered scale.
+1. **Ranking** - Ranking bar charts are used to examine the position of data in an ordered scale.

 ![Sales Per State](https://github.com/b-45/comprehending-data-visualizations/blob/master/charts/sales-per-state.png)